Muscat: Economy

 Muscat's economy, like that of Oman, is dominated by trade.
 The more traditional exports of the city included dates, mother of pearl, and fish.
 Many of the souks of Muttrah sell these items and traditional Omani artefacts.
 Petroleum Development Oman has been central to Muscat's economy since at least 1962 and is the country's second largest employer, after the government.
-Its major shareholders include Royal Dutch/Shell, Total, and Partex and its production is estimated to be about 720000 oilbbl/d.
-Muscat also has major trading companies such as the Suhail Bahwan Group, which is a trading partner for corporations such as Toshiba, Subaru, Seiko, Hewlett Packard, General Motors, RAK Ceramics; Saud Bahwan Group whose trading partners are Toyota, Daihatsu, KIA and Hertz Rent-a-Car; Zubair Automotive whose trading partners include Mitsubishi, and Chrysler brands such as Dodge; and Moosa AbdulRahman Hassan which operates as one of the oldest automotive agencies in the entire region having been established in 1927.
+Its major shareholders include Shell, Total, and Partex and its production is estimated to be about 720000 oilbbl/d.
+Muscat also has major trading companies such as the Suhail Bahwan Group, which is a trading partner for corporations such as Toshiba, Subaru, Seiko, Hewlett-Packard, General Motors, RAK Ceramics; Saud Bahwan Group whose trading partners are Toyota, Daihatsu, KIA and Hertz Rent-a-Car; Zubair Automotive whose trading partners include Mitsubishi, and Chrysler brands such as Dodge; and Moosa AbdulRahman Hassan which operates as one of the oldest automotive agencies in the entire region having been established in 1927.
 The private Health Care sector of Muscat, Oman has numerous hospitals and clinics.

 The Muscat Securities Market is the principal stock exchange of Oman.
 It is located in Central Business District of Muscat and it was established in 1988, and has since distinguished itself as a pioneer among its regional peers in terms of transparency and disclosure regulations and requirements.

 Mina'a Sultan Qaboos, Muscat's main trading port, is a trading hub between the Persian Gulf, the Indian subcontinent and the Far East with an annual volume of about 1.6 million tons.
 However, the emergence of the Jebel Ali Free Zone in neighboring Dubai, United Arab Emirates, has made that port the premier maritime trading port of the region with about 44 million tons traded in cargo annually.
 Many infrastructural facilities are owned and operated by the government of Oman.
 Omantel is the major telecommunications organization in Oman and provides local, long-distance and international dialing facilities and operates as the country's only ISP.
 Recent liberalization of the mobile telephone market has seen the establishment of a second provider, Ooredoo.

 Muscat is home to multibillion-dollar conglomerate CK Industries with their headquarters located in Ruwi.
 Ajman based Amtek Industries also have a couple of offices around the city.
 It is also home to Galfar Engineering, headed by P. Mohammed Ali.

 The airline Oman Air has its head office on the grounds of Muscat International Airport.